11.29.2011

 You know how much I love to visit Pastry Studio.
 One fantastic recipe after another.
 This particular one doesn't need to be for the holidays, but as it turns out, I've offered to bring a cookie tray to our Garden Club Christmas party.
 I think it's a super idea that we each bring food to this event and then pay a small sum for drinks.
 Another holiday party I usually attend is my Antique Club's annual celebration.
 This year, they are charging $60 per person!
 Yes, it's being catered and this includes food and drink, but don't you agree that's a little over the top?
 I'm skipping that one, much as I love the women in that group.

 So I've been having fun making all sorts of new cookies the past month for the Garden Club do.
 These "sparklers" don't have a deep, dark chocolate flavor like a lot of Christmas cookies, but are elegant and subdued.
 They'll be a super addition to the cookie tray and the raw sugar on the outside adds that all important sparkle.
+I think you'll find them more in the Christmas cookie spirit by dipping them in red sugar.
+I make them that way often.

 Chocolate Sparklers